alecthibodeau/alecthibodeau/README.md

 - ⚡ Fun fact: ...
 -->

-### My skills
+### What I like doing

 I'm a software developer specializing in the front end, the user experience (UX), user interfaces (UI), digital accessibility and responsive web design.
-I develop software primarily with:
+I build front-end websites from scratch using&hellip;
 - React
 - TypeScript/JavaScript
 - CSS (and Sass)
 - HTML

-### What I like doing
+### What I also like doing

-With a background in art and design I enjoy working directly with UX designers and sharing a common visual language with them.
-Having recently taught Advanced UX/UI at the University of Massachusetts Dartmouth for the school's 2024 spring semester I'm continuing my explorations in front-end web development.
+With a background in art I can make design elements and website prototypes myself or collaborate directly with UX designers.
+Having recently taught Advanced UX/UI at the University of Massachusetts Dartmouth I'm continuing my explorations in software development.
 Visit my [code portfolio site](https://alect.me).